Visual-Analytics-Toolbox/VAT-Examples/README.md

     print(my_list)
 ```

 The list() methods return iterable generators.
-Results are fetched as they are requested rather than loading the complete dataset into memory:

-Each returned item is a Python model object whose fields can be accessed directly, such as team.id, team.team_id, and team.name.
+Results are fetched as they are requested rather than loading the complete dataset into memory.
+Each returned item is a Python model object whose fields can be accessed directly, such as team.id and team.name:

 ```
 d = {team.id: team.name for team in my_list}